Babiker Awadalla: Cabinet

 Awadalla was part of the coup of May 1969 that started Gaafar Nimeiry's presidency.

 In Gaafar Nimeiry's military cabinet, Awadalla was the only civilian member on the National Revolutionary Command Council.
 Awadalla was selected as both Prime Minister and Foreign Minister on 25 May 1969.
 His position as Prime Minister ended on 27 October 1969 and he kept his position as Foreign Minister of Sudan until 1971.
 After finishing his previous positions, Awadalla held the positions of Deputy Prime Minister and Justice Minister in 1971.

 Next he was Vice President of Sudan from 1972 to 1973.

 United Nations

 During a General Assembly meeting on 23 September 1969, Awadalla warned that the United States's decision of supporting Israel during the Arab-Israel conflict could provoke the use of nuclear weapons in the Middle East.

 Later life and death

-After 1972 Awadalla moved to Egypt, and later Dublin, Ireland, where he was reported to be living in May 2017.
+After 1972 Awadalla moved to Egypt, and later Dublin, Ireland, where he was reported to be living in May 2017 and became a centenarian in the same year.
 Awadalla died on 17 January 2019, at the age of 101 of natural causes.